coderefinery/reproducible-python-ml/content/documentation.md

 Then rebuild the documentation (or push the changes and let GitHub rebuild it) and you should see a new section "API Reference".

+## Possibilities to host Sphinx documentation

+- Build with [GitHub Actions](https://github.com/features/actions) and deploy to [GitHub Pages](https://pages.github.com/).
+- Build with [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) and deploy to [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/).
+- Build with [Read the Docs](https://about.readthedocs.com/) and host there.

 ## Confused about reStructuredText vs. Markdown vs. MyST?